iszczesniak/cpp/templates/index.md

 template <parameter list>
 ```

-We say a template is *parametrized*, because it parameters that we
+We say a template is *parametrized*, because it has parameters that we
 call **template parameters**.
 A template parameter is defined in the
 parameter list (`parameter list` above) and has a name, that we then
 use in the template declaration or definition.